Required command line arguments

 • FreeBSD: /etc/rc.conf (See also: /usr/local/etc/rc.d/varnishd)

-The ‘-a’ argument defines what address Varnish should listen to, and service HTTP requests from.
+Each ‘-a’ argument defines one endpoint which Varnish should service HTTP requests on.

 Here are some examples: